 In this situation, where Primeland can produce more of both goods, why should it trade with Bestland?
 Will there be any trade at all?
 If we look at this only from an absolute cost perspective, we would conclude that there will be no trade.
 However, despite Primeland having an absolute advantage over Bestland, they both can still gain from trade.
-To understand this, first, you have to understand the concept of comparative advantage
+To understand this, first, you have to understand the concept of comparative advantage a) h)

-Q2) Mention two factors due to which a country might have an absolute cost advantage.
+O2) Mention two factors due to which a country might have an absolute cost a dvantage. ~ -/